fallrisk/fallrisk.github.io/_posts/2017-03-21-Embedding_Python_in_C++.md

 Hopefully this section wasn't like [drawing a horse](https://twitter.com/ossia/status/588389121053200385/photo/1).
 If it was, let me know.
-It was a big step though in getting the infrastructure we need to handle input and not break the GUI thread.
+It was a big step though in getting the infrastructure you need to handle input and not break the GUI thread.
 If you entered everything correctly then hitting enter in the input box should make a `>>>` show up in the output box.
 Here is the code up to this point.